MikeO7/HarborBuddy/README.md

 ## 🔄 Self-Update Feature

-HarborBuddy can update itself!
-When a new version is detected, it:
+HarborBuddy includes a robust **Self-Update** feature.
+When a new version of HarborBuddy is released, it detects the update and:

-1. Creates a temporary helper container
+1. Spawns a temporary "updater" container.
-2. Gracefully stops the current HarborBuddy instance
+2. Gracefully stops the running HarborBuddy instance.
-3. Replaces it with the new version
+3. Recreates HarborBuddy with the new image version.
-4. Cleans up the helper container
+4. Cleans up the temporary updater.

-**To prevent self-updates** (recommended for production):
+This ensures you're always running the latest version with new features and bug fixes without manual intervention 🚀.

+**If you prefer to update manually**, you can opt-out:

 ```yaml
 labels: